 (Lethbridge, P.C.)
 The accused was charged with possession for the purpose of trafficking powder cocaine and production of crack cocaine.
 The charges were ultimately stayed by the Crown due to frailties in the evidence of possession.

 DRUG DEFENCE LAWYER | CALGARY

-DEFENDING drug offence CASES FOR OVER FIFTEEN YEARS
+DEFENDING drug offence CASES FOR OVER SIXTEEN YEARS

 FREE CONSULTATION: (403) 452-8018